KenKundert/nestedtext/doc/file_format.rst

 **Key items**:

-    If the first non-space character on a line is a colon followed immediately by a space (``:␣``) or a line break, the line is a *key item*.
+    If the first non-ASCII-space character on a line is a colon followed immediately by an ASCII space (``:␣``) or a line break, the line is a *key item*.
 After comments and blank lines have been removed, adjacent key items with the same indentation level are combined in order into a multiline key.
 The key itself is the multiline string with the tags removed.
 Any leading white